Omar-Elshiekh-IO/Raqib/README.md

 ### 10/7

-- more than one work shift for employee
+- more than one work shift for employee - done i think so :)
-- check in check out logic and connection between it and the work shifts
+- check in check out logic and connection between it and the work shifts - done i think so :)
 - requests relation with the salary
 - leave worker security page